stilist/backbone-unbindingview/README.md

 clears the binding from `@collection`, so the `reset` event will only fire once.
 Hooray!

-This example also demonstrates the support for automatic subview cleanup.
-Just add two lines: add `@child_views = []` to `initialize`, and push in the
+Even better, you can add automatic subview cleanup by add just two lines.
+Put `@child_views = []` in `initialize`, and push in the subviews you create:
-subview:

     render: ->
       @cleanUp()